ffxblue/interview-tests/test/article-api.md

 ---
 The purpose of this exercise is for us to get a sense of how you would approach designing and implementing a simple service, before we get you in for an interview.
 We've tried to avoid tricky algorithmic tests in favor of something that shows how you would organise a codebase.

-Once complete please share your repository, forward a zip file of the source code and dependencies, or use a service like Dropbox to share the file.
+Once complete please share your repository (public repo preferred), forward a zip file of the source code and dependencies, or use a service like Dropbox to share the file.

-Feel free to use any language/toolset you like, however, submission written in Go will be looked on favourably.
+Feel free to use any language/toolset you like, however, submission written in Go (without compromising code quality) will be looked on favourably.
 The only requirement is that you can describe how to set it up on a mac so we can see it running.

 If you make any assumptions about requirements, or use any online resources to solve a problem, please make note of these somewhere obvious inside the solution (e.g. code comments).